 The Mid-America WTKO is a proud member of the World Traditional Karate Organization.

 The primary function of the Mid-America WTKO is to build relationships with individuals and groups that share a common vision of Karate training and ideals.
 Mid-America WTKO sponsors senior WTKO instructors on an annual basis to not only expose our members to the highest levels of instruction, but to also unite those interested in the same Karate way.
+Students will become members of this international organization upon receiving 8th Kyu (Orange belt).

 The World Traditional Karate Organization is dedicated to the pursuit of personal excellence and the advancement of Shotokan Karate.
 The WTKO provides a platform for individuals and affiliated groups to practice authentic Shotokan Karate in the absence of politics.
 The subsequent instructors form the WTKO Executive Committee.